doctest/doctest/scripts/random_dev_notes.md

 exception translation mechanism - #12
-- test with DOCTEST_CONFIG_NO_EXCEPTIONS
-- exported symbols?
-- edit examples - disabled and stringification
 - write in docs
     - REGISTER_EXCEPTION_TRANSLATOR - can catch by value and by reference
     - doctest::registerExceptionTranslator<int>([](int in){ return doctest::String("int: ") + doctest::toString(in); });